BP0299435/BPP_Projects/README.md

 ---

 ## 3. Executive Summary
 This data science project explores League of Legends champion performance using Kaggle’s **“LOL Champions: Stats Overview”** dataset (Kaggle, 2023).
-By merging separate CSV files containing champion attributes (health, mana, damage, KDA) and game performance metrics (popularity, ban rate), we reveal champions that shine or struggle in the current meta.
+By merging separate CSV files containing champion attributes (health, mana, damage, KDA) and game performance metrics (popularity, ban rate), I reveal champions that shine or struggle in the current meta.

 Key findings show certain **“Preferred”** champions, such as Ashe and Jarvan IV, maintain robust win rates alongside moderate-to-high popularity, making them staples in both casual and competitive play.
 Others, including Gangplank or Azir, theoretically boast significant damage potential yet fall under the **“Avoided”** category due to complex mechanics and higher skill requirements—a **skill gap** issue that deters many average-tier players.
 Moreover, *Gold*—initially considered a key metric—was dropped from the classification process to avoid redundancy; data indicated it strongly correlates with kills and success, making it less informative for an independent measure (West, 2018).